remarkjs/remark-breaks/readme.md

 This plugin is useful if you want to display user content closer to how it was authored, because when a user includes a line ending, it’ll show as such.
-GitHub does this in a few places (comments/issues/PRs/releases), but it’s not semantic according to HTML and not compliant to markdown.
+GitHub does this in a few places (comments, issues, PRs, and releases), but it’s not semantic according to HTML and not compliant to markdown.
 Markdown already has two ways to include hard breaks, namely trailing spaces and escapes (note that `␠` represents a normal space):